Selminha/cake-ssg/README.md

 # **cake-ssg (Cake Static Site Generator)**

 ## Quick Start
 Cake-ssg is a node static site generator.
-It merges your content files with your site templates to generate the html of your site.
+It merges your content files with your templates to generate the html of your site.

+**Note:** Today cake-ssg only supports handlebars template engine, is our intention to give support to other templates engines in the future.

 ## Prerequisites
 * latest version of node.js, you can download it from [official page](https://nodejs.org/en/).